ZainShahid10/zainfirstrepo/firstgit101.md

 I have started grasping idea of git.

 Hello GitHub
-I am changig this line
+I am changing this line